Mukesh0996/BirthdayPalindromeCheck/readme.md

 # Birthday Palindrome Check App
-### A simple qeb app built with Vanilla JS to check if your birthdate is a palindrome or not.
+A simple web app built with Vanilla JS to check if your birthdate is a palindrome or not./